Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 The visualization makes immediately evident that the octahedral defect cannot be

-enclosed by any single 13-node coordination cluster: of the six bounding vertices, ve
+enclosed by any single 13-node coordination cluster: of the six bounding vertices, five

 lie within the cluster of any chosen anchor, but the sixth (the anchor’s antipode) lies